Decision in 20 seconds

-When comparing AI agent frameworks, builders should prioritize interoperability, memory and skill layering, and toolchain integration—not just model support.
+When comparing AI agent frameworks, builders prioritize interoperability, memory handling, and cost-effective fine-tuning—especially as open-source alternatives gain traction against proprietary tools.

 Key points